1. Review the key GELF documents

 4. Underwriting the GELF Loan

 Once a GELF application has been received, the fourth step of the process – the underwriting of the loan – begins.
 The due diligence review of an application has two main tracks – financial and energy.
-TRF will work with the applicant to collect the information and documents needed to fully evaluate the financial strength of the applicant and the proposed project and to ensure the project meets the 25% energy savings goal.
+Reinvestment Fund will work with the applicant to collect the information and documents needed to fully evaluate the financial strength of the applicant and the proposed project and to ensure the project meets the 25% energy savings goal.